 We also practiced kicking.
 One person would bend forward and hold the punching bag a little lower than waist-height.
 The other person would kick straight up, with their shin hitting the bag on the way up.
 I was good at kicking.
 My lower body is pretty strong.

 I didn’t have bruises on my arms once the class was over, but I did bust up a few of my knuckles from hitting the punching bag so hard with my bare fists.
 (The regular students came prepared with gloves or hand wraps.)

 My worst injury was a knuckle on my right hand.
-The skin was completely torn away — even though it looks a lot better now, it’s taking a while to heal (bending my fingers so much doesn’t help the healing process).
+The skin was completely torn away — even though it looks a lot better now, it’s taking a while to heal.
 I had two scraped knuckles on my left hand as well, but they didn’t look quite as bad as this one:

-Am I going to continue with these classes?
+Will I continue taking the class?
 Not right now.
 It was fun, and a great workout, and I’m glad I tried it, but I’m not ready to commit to the time and money involved.
 If it was something I could do once a week, or pay on a per-class basis, that might be a different story.
 But this studio in Washington, DC (just a few blocks from where I work) charges $150 per month for unlimited classes.
 If I signed up and only went once a week, I’d be paying almost $40 per class.
-Right now I have too many after-work commitments — including the extra work I do in addition to my regular “9-to-5″ — to take classes multiple times a week.
+Right now I have too many after-work commitments — including the extra work I do in addition to my regular day job — to take classes multiple times a week.